Andreessen Horowitz could make the carbon offset API Patch its latest climate bet – TechCrunch

-The early-stage carbon offset API developer, Patch, could be another one of Andreessen Horowitz’s early bets on climate tech.
+The early-stage carbon offset API developer Patch could be another one of Andreessen Horowitz’s early bets on climate tech.

 According to several people with knowledge of the investment round, former OpenTable chief executive and current Andreessen Horowitz partner Jeff Jordan is looking at leading the young company’s latest financing.